-If the Is command reports file owners who are not in your system's /etc/passwd file as numbers, rather than names, this is another indication that YP is not working.
+If the ls command reports file owners who are not in your system's /etc/passwd file as numbers, rather than names, this is another indication that YP is not working.

 These symptoms usually indicate that the ypbind process is not running.
-You can run the ps command with the a and x options to check for one.
+Run the ps command with the a and x options to check whether a ypbind process is running; If it is, kill ypbind and then restart it.
 If you do not find the ypbind process, type the following to start it: